spicysomtam/rancher-k3s-aws-tf/README.md

 ### NLB with 2 nodes

 This is the k3s minimum fault tolerant configuration recommended by rancher.
 You will find this deploy in the `nlb-2-nodes` sub directory.

+### ELB with 2 nodes

+This is the k3s minimum fault tolerant configuration recommended by rancher, but using an ELB rather than an NLB.
+You will find this deploy in the `elb-2-nodes` sub directory.
+This is the fault tolerant deploy I recommend.